 - Grapefruit Seed Extract

 The use of each of these is detailed in the book.
 I’ll share a few that I use regularly.
+(The post Honey as Medicine goes into detail on the use of honey.)

 Garlic make be taken fresh (as juice or as cloves), in capsules, as tincture, or in food.
 Start with small doses and gradually increase.
 Raw garlic may cause stomach upset and even induce vomiting, so be careful.
-Small, frequent doses are generally easier to take than large doses (1/4 to teaspoon juice as needed).
+Small, frequent doses are generally easier to take than large doses (1/4 to 1 teaspoon juice as needed).
 Capsules may be better tolerated and easier to take.
-Ample garlic is food is also helpful.
+Ample garlic in food is also helpful.
 Watch out for garlic and blood thinning medication.

-Echinacea (Echinacea augustifolia, E. purpurea)
+Echinacea (Echinacea augustifolia, E. purpurea) – Cold and Flu Care

 Echinacea is active against Staphylococcus aureus, Streptococcus spp., mycobacterium (tuberculosis), abnormal cells (direct application necessary).
 Stephen particularly recommends it for abnormal pap smears, strep throat, and very early onset of colds and flus.
 For strep throat and heading off colds and flus, he recommends the use of echinacea tincture, 30 drops (full dropper) each hour.
 I have also had success fighting off a cold with a steady stream of echinacea tea.